ch0t0n/weed_detection_using_RL/README.md

 python3 plotting/plot_fields.py
 ```

+All plots are saved in the `plotting/plots` directory.
 Once all experiments have been run, you can plot comparison results for each experiment setting:

 ```
 python3 plotting/plot_results.py